 - A thin windproof jacket

 A lightweight windproof jacket is needed to keep you warm in the wind.
-It is recommended that you take a couple of windproof jackets.
+We recommend that you take a couple of windproof jackets.

 Cotton, nylon, or polyester T-shirts are recommended to stop you from sweating and keep you cool.
 It is recommended that you take a couple of T-shirts.